skatsuta/monkey-interpreter/README.md

 ### Functions and closures

 You can define functions using `fn` keyword.
-All functions are closures in Monkey, so you must use `let` along with `fn` to bind a closure to a variable.
-Closures enclose defined environments and are executed along with the environments (e.g. variables) when called.
-The final value in an executed function body are returned as a return value.
+All functions are closures in Monkey and you must use `let` along with `fn` to bind a closure to a variable.
+Closures enclose an environment where they are defined, and are evaluated in *the* environment when called.
+The last value in an executed function body are returned as a return value.

 ```sh
 >> let multiply = fn(x, y) { x * y };